Courses for Staff

 Epilepsy Awareness & Buccal / Rectal Diazepam Administration

-This course is designed for designated teaching staff who have a duty of care to people with Epilepsy and require an understanding of epilepsy and the administration of buccal / rectal diazepam.
+This course is designed for designated teaching staff who have a duty of care to people with Epilepsy and require an understanding of epilepsy and the administration of buccal and rectal diazepam.
 This course follows the guidelines laid down by the Joint Epilepsy Council.

 Autism Awareness for School Staff